sudo-simon/progetto-rdc-ltw/README.md

-# Progetto per Reti di Calcolatori & Linguaggi e Tecnologie per il Web a.a.
+# Progetto per Reti di Calcolatori a.a.
 2020/2021